 The needle-free revolution

-Patches are also becoming a popular form of measuring blood glucose without needles, such as FreeStyle Libre, an inch-wide patch that can be worn for up to 2 weeks.
+Patches are also becoming a popular form of measuring blood glucose without repetitive needle-pricking, such as FreeStyle Libre, an inch-wide patch that can be worn for up to two weeks and that requires a continuous, subcutaneous needle prick to install the device.
 At the University of Bath, researchers are developing a graphene patch that could provide greater accuracy by measuring sugar levels individually in multiple hair follicles.

 Still, non-invasive options to measure blood sugar often face issues regarding accuracy.
-The famous glucose-measuring contact lens that Google announced in 2014 was dismissed as “technically infeasible” and further developments will be needed to reach the degree of accuracy of finger-pricking methods.
+The famous glucose-measuring contact lens that Google announced in 2014 was dismissed as “technically infeasible” four years later and further developments will be needed to reach the degree of accuracy of finger-pricking methods.

 What’s next in diabetes treatment?